syaffers/fuzzyvis-draft/README.md

     ...

 We start with some additional imports to introduce the new functions to load images the model.
-We then define the `NEURAL_NET_MODEL_PATH` and the acutal `NEURAL_NET` object.
+We then define the `NEURAL_NET_MODEL_PATH` and the actual `NEURAL_NET` object.
 The main engine is in the `/predict/<filename>` route.

-We first form the filesystem path to the uploaded file and read the image.
-We do a hack-y trick here while reading the image: `imread(image_path)[:, :, :3]` to handle PNG images.
+We then define a `load_and_prepare()` function to load and prepare the images to be predicted by the Keras model.
+First we read the image from the filesystem into  `numpy` matrix.
+We must do a hack-y trick here while reading the image:
+`imread(image_path)[:, :, :3]` to handle PNG images.
 Usually PNG images have a fourth channel which is the transparency channel.
 The model was not trained to handle this originally and so we have to hack the image reading process by take only the first three channels and exclude the alpha channel.
-The image data is then normalized to between 0 and 1, reshaped, and fed into the neural network's `predict()` function.
+The image data is then normalized to between 0 and 1, reshaped, and returned.

+In the `/predict/<filename>` route, the prepared image is fed into the neural network's `predict()` function.
 If everything goes well, we should get a list of predictions.
 Since this list is nested, we use `squeeze()` to flatten the nesting and pass it to `generate_barplot()`.
-Don't forget to set the `NEURAL_NET_MODEL_PATH` in the environment variables:
+Don't forget to set the `NEURAL_NET_MODEL_PATH` as an environment variable:

     Terminal window
     ===